RUN 2 RESPOND OFFICIAL 2021 PARTICIPANTS GUIDE

 COVID-19 VIRTUAL CHANGES: The one consolidated 'Virtual Group' stage has been eliminated this year.
 It has been replaced with the ability to pick any stage, open or filled, and to complete it virtually.
 If you would like to complete a stage virtually, sign up like you would normally.
 During the sign up, you will be asked if you would like to participate Live or Virtually.
 Select Virtually.
 Keep in mind, if you want to complete a stage virtually, we ask that you commit to finishing the same distance and at the same time as the relay stage has listed!

 STATE CAPTAINS: Each state will have a person or persons designated to coordinate the stages within their state as well as any group stage.
 All initial questions and concerns will be directed to and answered by the captain.
 If the runners has an immediate concern they may also inquire with the relay staff.
 If a state does not have a captain, refer any questions or concerns to the relay organizers.

-STAGES: In 2020 we do not have designated group stages.
+STAGES: In 2021 we do not have designated group stages.
 All stages are considered group stages.
-However, they are limited to 10 registrants.
 The first person to sign up for the stage is considered the lead and is responsible for coordinating that stages details and other participants.

 RUN OR CYCLE: We allow for any stage to be cycled as well as run.
 The first person to register for that stage sets the type of event the stage will be designated at.
 Please be aware that if you join a stage to run that is designated as a cycling stage, the lead participant does not have to follow your pace.